 4-Day Classic Inca Trail + Rainbow Mountain Adventure

-Experience the ultimate trekking journey in Peru—a powerful blend of ancient history, breathtaking nature, and high-altitude adventure.
-Our 4-Day Classic Inca Trail + Rainbow Mountain Tour is tailor-made for hikers seeking a meaningful connection to the Andes, combining two of Peru’s most iconic wonders: Machu Picchu and Rainbow Mountain (Vinicunca).
+Embark on the quintessential trek in Peru - an extraordinary fusion of ancient heritage, spectacular scenery, and high-altitude adventure!
+This 4-Day Classic Inca Trail + Rainbow Mountain Tour is perfect for hikers needing a meaningful experience in the Andes by combining two of the most captivating wonders of Peru, Machu Picchu and Rainbow Mountain (Vinicunca).

-Walk in the Footsteps of the Incas: The Classic Inca Trail
+Walk Where the Incas Walked: The Classic Inca Trail

-Your adventure begins on the legendary Classic Inca Trail to Machu Picchu, one of the most celebrated hikes in the world.
-Over four exhilarating days, you’ll trek through lush cloud forests, alpine passes, and mystical Inca ruins, visiting some of the trail’s most awe-inspiring archaeological highlights:
+The adventure begins on the legendary Classic Inca Trail to Machu Picchu, globally one of the most renowned treks.
+Over four exciting days of hiking, you'll experience the lush cloud forest, stunning mountain passes, and mystical sacred Inca ruins with visits to some of the highlights of the archaeological sites that the trail keeps exclusively for the adventurers who come!

 • Patallacta